NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 1. who worked on this project:  Min-Yang Lee
-1. when this project was created: Jan, 2021
+1. when this project was created: October, 2021
-1. what the project does: Helps people get organized.
-Shows how to get data from NEFSC oracle
+1. what the project does: Brief directory of various bits of code that will help Social Science folks at NEFSC work more efficiently.
-1. why the project is useful:  Helps people get organized.
-Shows how to get data from NEFSC oracle
+1. why the project is useful:  Helps people be a little more efficient
-1. how users can get started with the project: Download and follow the readme
+1. how users can get started with the project: Just GoGoGo.
 1. where users can get help with your project:  email me or open an issue
 1. who maintains and contributes to the project.
 Min-Yang